nesterow/riot-jss/README.md

 # riot-jss
 [JSS](https://cssinjs.org/) plugin for RiotJS.

-JSS is CSS-in-JS.
+JSS is css-in-js.
 It allows you to write styles in javascript object syntax.

 ![Status](https://img.shields.io/badge/Status-Beta-green.svg)